gavr-games/kingdom-g/ui/README.md

 # UI

 ## TODO:
-- fix `bridge` model to use 3 cells
 - use can_be_placed_at on move
 - units shooting
 - fix dragon movement highlighting and coords selection